devcurmudgeon/ybd/releasing.md

 ### Some Test Cases

+This list aims to identify the minimum set that would give confidence that a new version ybd *works*.

+- verify installation still works, on
+  - Vagrant
+  - AWS
+  - Fedora
+  - Debian/Ubuntu
 - verify ybd still gets same cache-keys for a given set of definitions
 - build old releases of definitions, as far back as possible
 - build with empty, partial and full cache
 - check ctrl-c works, and that re-start works
-- verify reproducible components are still the same
+- verify reproducible components are reproduced

-- verify installation works, on
-  - Vagrant
-  - AWS
-  - Fedora
-  - Debian/Ubuntu
+Even to test this minimum list fully on real definitions will take a lot of server time, because actual system builds are big and heavy.
+To improve on this we'd benefit from establishing a reference definition set which is specifically for exercising ybd/definitions/spec.